cyberman54/HM_LC_Sw1PBU_FM/README.md

 * The relay and current sense will not work while testing with 3,3 or 5V.
 Everything else will

 Instructions Software:
-* Install jabduino (https://github.com/jabdoa2/jabduino) into your Arduino hardware folder (important: there should be no minus in the foldername)
-    * Linux: /usr/share/arduino/hardware
-    * Windows: folder "hardware" in your Arduino directory
-- Checkout to sketchbook/Asksin\_HM\_LC\_Sw1PBU\_FM (important: there should be no minus in the foldername)
-* Open Arduino
-* Open Sketch "Asksin\_HM\_LC\_Sw1PBU\_FM"
-* Select Tools->Board->"Jabduino ATmega644A"
+* Install visual studio code https://code.visualstudio.com/ OR atom-editor https://atom.io/
+* Install platformio extension, see https://platformio.org/
+* Install git extension
+* git clone this repository to your platformio workspace
-* Change HMID in Register.h to the original HMID of your device
+* Change HMID and serialID in Register.h to the original HMID of your device
-* Compile

-There are two ways to upload the firmware:
-* Version 1: Upload with programmer (works with or without arduino bootloader)
-* Version 2: Flash OTA Bootloader and flash firmware over the air
-    * OTA Bootloader can be found here: https://github.com/jabdoa2/Asksin_OTA_Bootloader
-    * You can use any Homematic OTA Flasher (hmland flash-ota, eq3 Homematic Windows USB Updater, CCU2 or FHEM)
+* You can use any AVR-compatible ISP-programmer, select it in platformio.ini (e.g. upload_protocol = stk500v2)

-Version 1 is good for testing while developing with attached UART.
-However, before installing the device into the wall, I would recommend to switch to version 2 to be able to update firmware while mounted in the wall.
+* connect the programmer to the top board of the HM-LC-Sw1PBU-FM , as explained above
+* Build and upload with platformio (pio -t run)

 Features ([x] working [p] partial/not finished [ ] not working):
 - [x] Pairing of central via Register.h